Keyboard shortcuts

 Start here: 3dMake Introduction

-11 progressive lessons building from foundational concepts to leadership-level design thinking, organized in 5 parts:
+11 progressive lessons building from foundational concepts to leadership-level design thinking, organized in 5 parts.
+Version 2.1 adds comprehensive advanced programming and design topics throughout.

 LessonFocusDurationProject

-Lesson 1Environmental Configuration + How 3D Printing Works60-90 minNone
+Lesson 1Environmental Configuration + Code Documentation Standards60-90 minNone

-Lesson 2Primitives & Boolean Operations + Debugging60 minNone
+Lesson 2Primitives & Boolean Operations + Modifier Characters Debugging75-90 minNone

 LessonFocusDurationProject